mateuszniechwiej/Climbing-Buddy/README.md

 * [CSS3](https://en.wikipedia.org/wiki/CSS)

 * [JavaScript](https://pl.wikipedia.org/wiki/JavaScript)
+    - emailjs for sending message between users
+    - places autocomplete for location input field for better user experience
+    - flatpick for date picker

 * [Python](https://www.python.org/)
+    - Python Modules used in this project can be found in the requirements.txt project file)

 ## Frameworks, Programmes and Libraries
 * [mdbootstrap](https://mdbootstrap.com/) - Material Design for Bootstrap 5 used for layouts, styling and custom components such as forms, navigation bar or modals.